 The Executive Director & CEO should be a decisive coalition builder who can instill a high level of accountability in team-based decision-making.
 The candidate should also be a model of integrity and fairness.
 The ideal candidate should not only possess strong personal communication skills, but should also be able to create an environment that is conducive to open and direct communication.

 CAREER PATH LEADING TO THIS POSITION

-The Executive Director & CEO will have at least eight to ten years of relevant senior level leadership experience at organizations with interactive exhibits, a child centered philosophy or an arts and culture focus.
-Demonstrated successful experience in fundraising and comfort in all or most of the areas of museum programs, membership, marketing, government, and external relations is essential.
+The Executive Director & CEO will have at least eight to ten years of relevant senior level leadership experience at organizations with interactive exhibits, a child-centered philosophy, early education, or an arts and culture focus.
+The candidate will have a strong understanding of effective fiscal management, administration, visitor experience, and demonstrated ability to build widespread support for an organization through collaborative efforts.
+A demonstrated comfort in or exposure to most of the areas of museum programs including membership, marketing, fundraising, and government and external relations would be preferred.
 The ideal candidate will be a skilled communicator who has shown success in building and growing an organization and fostering a culture of trust and respect.
-The candidate will have a good understanding of effective fiscal management, administration, visitor experience, and demonstrated ability to build widespread support for an organization through collaborative efforts.
-Experience working with a nonprofit board is highly valued; experience serving on a board is a plus.
+Experience working with a nonprofit board is essential.

-Annual compensation will be competitive and relocation assistance, if needed, is negotiable.
+Annual salary is $200,000 – 240,000 based on experience.
+Relocation assistance, if needed, is negotiable.
 A comprehensive benefits package will be provided.